AdobeDocs/target.fr-FR/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 Il est essentiel que VisitorAPI.js soit chargé avant at.js ou mbox.js.
 Si vous mettez à jour un fichier at.js ou mbox.js existant, veillez à vérifier l’ordre de chargement.

-Du point de vue de l’implémentation, les paramètres prêts à l’emploi sont configurés pour l’intégration de Target et d’Analytics en utilisant le SDID transmis depuis la page pour assembler la demande Target et Analytics sur le serveur principal automatiquement pour vous.
+The way the out-of-the-box settings are configured for [!DNL Target] and [!DNL Analytics] integration from an implementation perspective is to use the SDID that is passed from the page to stitch the [!DNL Target] and [!DNL Analytics] request together on the backend automatically for you.

-Toutefois, si vous souhaitez mieux contrôler la manière et le moment où les données d’analyse liées à Target à Analytics sont envoyées à des fins de création de rapports, et que vous ne souhaitez pas associer automatiquement les données d’analyse à Target et Analytics par le biais du SDID, vous pouvez définir **analyticsLogging = client_side** via **window.targetGlobalSettings**.
+However, if you want more control on how and when to send analytics data related to [!DNL Target] to [!DNL Analytics] for reporting purposes, and you do not want to opt-in to the default settings of having [!DNL Target] and [!DNL Analytics] automatically stitch the analytics data via the SDID, then you can set **analyticsLogging = client_side** via **window.targetGlobalSettings**.
 Remarque : Toutes les versions antérieures à 2.1 ne prennent pas en charge cette approche.

 Par exemple :